 Formation is the process of incorporating a member into the monastic community.
 The aim of monastic formation is to enable the person to center her/himself in God.
 The person who seeks God according to the Rule of St. Benedict undertakes the asceticism of monastic life in the spirit of moderation rather than austerity and in the spirit of humility and joy.
 Initial formation prepares the member for her/his monastic profession to live faithfully the Christian life within the monastery according to the Gospel and the Rule of St. Benedict.
 Initial formation includes the stages of postulancy, novitiate, and temporary profession.
 A member progresses through these three stages of initial formation in order to prepare her/himself for perpetual incorporation into the monastery at the time of final profession.

-If you feel God stirring your heart to passionately and joyfully serve His people in Hawaii in union with Christ, please contact Sr. CC.
-She would love to hear how God is speaking to you, and she can assist you in your discernment process.
+If you feel God stirring your heart to passionately and joyfully serve His people in Hawaii in union with Christ, please contact us.
+We would love to hear how God is speaking to you, and we can assist you in your discernment process.